Content Services Platform: How to see beyond the buzz-words and make an educated choice

 For extended flexibility check if your supplier offers the freedom of choice with On-Prem / On-Demand (subscription) or as a full SaaS deployment;

 - Implementation and adoption.
 Take into consideration not only the initial cost with licensing but also how long does it take to implement and how much you need to pay extra for professional services.
-Usually a traditional ECM implementation can take 18 months to deploy but running an agile methodology next generation content services platform can be ready to use much faster (3 to 6 months).
+Usually a traditional ECM implementation can take 18 months to deploy but, running an agile methodology, a next generation content services platform can be ready to use much faster (3 to 6 months).
 Check how well can the application be configured be non-IT users with low-code or no-code and convince yourself about the user experience when working

 APIs, integration and cross-system interoperability

 - Check whether there are in place ready-made connectors for top enterprise applications like SAP, Salesforce, Office, Outlook, SharePoint etc.

 - Does the platform embrace and uses APIs and open standards such as Content Management Interoperability Services (CMIS) and therefore content managed is accessible in non-proprietary format from any system or mobile device?

 - Ask how well the platform is suited for the mobile first era and whether there are in place own mobile application for iOS and Android empowering users to easily view and collaborate on content using a variety of devices such as laptops, tablets, and mobile phones.

 If you need a deeper dive in planning and executing your strategy for digital transformation, please do not hesitate to drop us an e-mail at firstname.lastname@example.org